MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-update.md

 <!--SupportedValues-->
 The following list shows the supported values:

 -   0 – Notify the user before downloading the update.
-This policy is used by the enterprise who wants to enable the end-users to manage data usage.
-With this option users are notified when there are updates that apply to the device and are ready for download.
+This policy is used by the enterprise who wants to enable the end users to manage data usage.
+With these option users are notified when there are updates that apply to the device and are ready for download.
 Users can download and install the updates from the Windows Update control panel.
 -   1 – Auto install the update and then notify the user to schedule a device restart.
 Updates are downloaded automatically on non-metered networks and installed during "Automatic Maintenance" when the device is not in use and is not running on battery power.
 If automatic maintenance is unable to install updates for two days, Windows Update will install updates immediately.
-If the installation requires a restart, the end-user is prompted to schedule the restart time.
-The end-user has up to seven days to schedule the restart and after that, a restart of the device is forced.
-Enabling the end-user to control the start time reduces the risk of accidental data loss caused by applications that do not shutdown properly on restart.
+If the installation requires a restart, the end user is prompted to schedule the restart time.
+The end user has up to seven days to schedule the restart and after that, a restart of the device is forced.
+Enabling the end Enabling the end user to control the start time reduces the risk of accidental data loss caused by applications that do not shut down properly on restart.user to control the start time reduces the risk of accidental data loss caused by applications that do not shutdown properly on restart.
 -   2 (default) – Auto install and restart.
 Updates are downloaded automatically on non-metered networks and installed during "Automatic Maintenance" when the device is not in use and is not running on battery power.
 If automatic maintenance is unable to install updates for two days, Windows Update will install updates right away.
 If a restart is required, then the device is automatically restarted when the device is not actively being used.
 This is the default behavior for unmanaged devices.
 Devices are updated quickly, but it increases the risk of accidental data loss caused by an application that does not shutdown properly on restart.
 -   3 – Auto install and restart at a specified time.
 The IT specifies the installation day and time.
 If no day and time are specified, the default is 3 AM daily.
 Automatic installation happens at this time and device restart happens after a 15-minute countdown.
 If the user is logged in when Windows is ready to restart, the user can interrupt the 15-minute countdown to delay the restart.
 -   4 – Auto install and restart without end-user control.
 Updates are downloaded automatically on non-metered networks and installed during "Automatic Maintenance" when the device is not in use and is not running on battery power.
 If automatic maintenance is unable to install updates for two days, Windows Update will install updates right away.
 If a restart is required, then the device is automatically restarted when the device is not actively being used.
 This setting option also sets the end-user control panel to read-only.